SQL Server MCP Server for Windsurf IDE - A standalone MCP server providing SQL Server integration capabilities

 Documentation

-A standalone MCP (Model Context Protocol) server written in C# that provides SQL Server integration capabilities as an addon to Windsurf IDE.
+A standalone MCP (Model Context Protocol) server written in C# that provides SQL Server integration capabilities for any MCP-compliant IDE or client.

 Features